Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Background

 \section{Background}

 \mypara{System Assumptions.} We assume that the system under analysis, denoted as $M$, has $n$ observable variables, i.e., $V_M=\{V_1,V_2,\cdots,V_n\}$.
 Each variable $V_i$ is associated with a domain $D_i$ which may have infinite values.
 For instance, the variables in a water treatment system include those variables in the control software (with finite domains) as well as those representing the environment (with infinite domains).
 We assume that $M$ is a complicated system such that we do not know exactly how the variables $V_M$ change.
-However, we assume that $M$ is deterministic if $V_M$ is fully observed, i.e., the same valuation of $V_M$ leads to the same system behaviors.
-The state of $M$ can be observed through implementing a logger in the system which (e.g., periodically) outputs the valuation of $V$.
+However, we assume that $M$ is deterministic if $V_M$ is fully observed, i.e., the same sequence valuations of $V_M$ lead to the same system behaviors.
+The state of $M$ can be observed through implementing a logger in the system which (e.g., periodically) outputs the valuation of $V_M$.
 Thus, we can obtain a set of finite traces of the system.
-In the following, we assume that the logged variables and the sampling time to obtain the system traces are adequate to capture the relevant behavior of the system.
+In the following, we assume that the logged variables and the sampling frequency are adequate to capture the relevant behavior of the system.